DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Experiments

 Quantitative results for KITTI~\cite{Geiger2012CVPR} are shown in Tables \ref{tab:kitti_tracking_ate}, \ref{tab:kitti_tracking_fps} and \ref{tab:kitti_rendering}.
 Our method is the only approach that successfully reconstructs all 11 sequences without tracking loss or memory crashes at both intake rates.
 In contrast, CaRtGS~\cite{Feng_2025} and GigaSLAM~\cite{deng2025gigaslamlargescalemonocularslam} crash on 3 and 4 sequences, respectively, due to VRAM limitations.
 In comparison, On-the-fly~\cite{Meuleman_2025} loses tracking on 6 sequences due to insufficient tracking robustness and a lack of loop closure capabilities.
 Where direct comparisons are possible, our method consistently achieves superior reconstruction quality, ranking first or second across most metrics, with particular strength in perceptual quality (LPIPS).
 At the 20 km/h intake rate, our method achieves higher frame rates with graceful quality degradation compared to 5 km/h results, demonstrating effective scalability without algorithmic modifications.
 While On-the-fly~\cite{Meuleman_2025} is faster when it succeeds, its frequent tracking failures limit practical applicability.
 GigaSLAM~\cite{deng2025gigaslamlargescalemonocularslam}, evaluated in online-only mode as discussed in our implementation details, shows reduced visual quality without its offline refinement stage.
 These quantitative advantages translate to realistic large-scale reconstructions as visualized in Fig. \ref{fig:qualitative_kitti}.
 We note that our comparison involves different input modalities (mono vs. stereo), reflecting each method's design choices for handling challenging outdoor scenarios.
 However, we believe this difference is secondary to the fundamental scalability challenges we address, which occur regardless of input modality.

-We observe that our method produces excellent tracking and visual quality results on the Replica~\cite{straub2019replicadatasetdigitalreplica} dataset, demonstrating strong generalization capabilities across both small and large-scale scenes.
+We observe that our method achieves excellent tracking and visual quality results on the Replica~\cite{straub2019replicadatasetdigitalreplica} dataset, demonstrating strong generalization across both small- and large-scale scenes.
 Our approach achieves the highest average processing FPS (32.41) on Replica~\cite{straub2019replicadatasetdigitalreplica} among compared methods, as shown in Table \ref{tab:replica_tum_results}.
 More importantly, we achieve the best reconstruction quality on Replica~\cite{straub2019replicadatasetdigitalreplica} across all visual metrics (PSNR: 34.59, SSIM: 0.94, LPIPS: 0.05), with the superior visual quality evident in Fig.~\ref{fig:replica_qualitative}, where zoomed-in renders reveal reduced artifacts and finer detail preservation compared to baseline methods.
-On the TUM~\cite{sturm12iros} dataset, our method produces competitive results, ranking second across all metrics while maintaining efficient runtime performance.
+On the TUM~\cite{sturm12iros} dataset, our method achieves competitive results, ranking second across all metrics while maintaining efficient runtime.

 The Pareto curves in Figure \ref{fig:pareto_comparison} reveal the complete quality-time trade-off spectrum that single-point comparisons in traditional result tables cannot capture.
 We evaluate on KITTI~\cite{Geiger2012CVPR} scenes 06, 07, and 10, as these are the only sequences where all competing methods complete processing without crashes or tracking failures.
 We evaluate performance above 1 FPS to focus on methods suitable for online operation.
 Our method (orange) consistently dominates this trade-off across all three scenes, achieving superior LPIPS scores in significantly less time than competing approaches.